wyuinche/mitum-js-util/README.md

 ## Add Fact Signature to Operation

-With `Signer` object in 'mitum-js-util', you can add new fact signature to operation json.
+You can add a new fact signature to the json operation by using `Signer` in mitum-js-util.

-To add signatures, you must prepare `network id` and `signing key`.
+To add a signature, you must prepare `network id` and `signing key`.

 ### Usage

-For example, suppose that you already have an implemented operation json file like below.
+For example, suppose the following json file has an operation already prepared.

 operation.json
 ```json